jcurtis06/settlercraft-plugins/README.md

 # settlercraft-plugins
 Custom plugins for SettlerCraft; the most legendary survival server in existence.

-# Problems
+# Problems/Solutions
-1. Claimed chunks stay forever claimed despite being untouched by the owner
+- Claimed chunks stay forever claimed despite being untouched by the owner

-# Possible solutions
-1.
-  a.
-Taxes
+  - Solution A: Taxes
-  b.
-Moving through adjacent territory every given time period
+  - Solution B: Not moving through adjacent territory every given time period results in loss of claim